The Justice Department Just Argued Against Gay Rights In A Major Federal Case

 Under Sessions, the Justice Departments pushed back against the EEOC's view and that court decision.
 "The theories advanced by the EEOC and the Seventh Circuit lack merit," the brief on Wednesday said.
 "These theories are inconsistent with Congress’s clear ratification of the overwhelming judicial consensus that Title VII does not prohibit sexual orientation discrimination."

+Several LGBT activists had worried the Justice Department would unleash a more sweeping claim that gender-identity discrimination isn't covered under the Title VII as well — but the brief doesn't explicitly speak to that issue.

-Earlier on Wednesday, Trump announced he would all transgender military service.
+Earlier on Wednesday, Trump announced he would end all transgender military service.

 “On the day that will go down in history as Anti-LGBT Day, comes one more gratuitous and extraordinary attack on LGBT people’s civil rights," said a statement from James Esseks, director of the American Civil Liberties Union's LGBT & HIV Project.
 "The Sessions-led Justice Department and the Trump administration are actively working to expose people to discrimination."